TotallyNotChase/typeclass-interface-pattern/README.md

 ```
 **NOTE**: The ellipsis (`...`) here does not denote variable arguments - it simply is a placeholder for more arguments.
 In real implementations, this should be replaced with the exact arguments of the expected functions.

-Now, inside `T_to_TypeclassName`, you can assign `T_func_name__` to `func_name`.
+Now, inside `T_to_TypeclassName_inst`, you can assign `T_func_name__` to `func_name`.
 Because void pointer conversions are special cased by the standard, and are always redundant (cast to `void*`, cast back to original - valid and reliable) - this wrapper function will always be compliant and present no traps as long as it calls the correct function - a predicate that can be **guaranteed** by further restrictions, discussed in the [for-a-few-macros-more](#for-a-few-macros-more) section.

 One such wrapper function must be defined for every typeclass function.
 The sole goal of these wrapper functions is to simply allow the concrete, type-safe, user provided function to be called with a `void* self` argument.
 All arguments except `self` **must be the exact same**.

 For typeclass functions that have a return type of `void` - the wrapper function should merely call the user provided function, not return its value.
 As that would be semantically invalid.

-`T_to_TypeclassName` is called the **Implementation Function**.
+`T_to_TypeclassName_inst` is called the **Implementation Function**.
 As expected, it accepts a pointer to that concrete type (since it has to be assignable to `void*`), wraps it around its typeclass instance, and returns it.
 The **lifetime** of the returned struct is the *same as the lifetime of the data pointed to by the given pointer*.

 In general, neither this typeclass struct, nor the typeclass functions should take ownership of the concrete type.
 Though this isn't a forced requirement, just a suggested one.